LaxarJS/shop-demo/docs/tutorials/04_article_teaser_widget.md

    }
 }
 ```

+We removed the _headline-widget_ for now as it is no longer needed on this page.
+However, do not delete it just yet: it will be reintroduced in one of the later steps.
+For further information about layouts, refer to the [manual on pages and layouts](http://laxarjs.org/docs/laxar-v2-latest/manuals/writing_pages/).

 In the browser, you should now be able to select articles from the _article-browser-widget_, with the _article-teaser-widget_ updating accordingly.